anandu06dev/ng4StarterKit/README.md

 The bounded context pattern in Domain-Driven Design defines areas in a domain model and decomposes a domain within a domain.
 In a service-based environment a bounded context marks the boundaries of a service.
 Similar to feature modules in Angular we structure code into a domain context.
 Feature modules are reusable units and comply with the **micro frontend** pattern.
 In Domain-Driven
 Design these blocks are considered areas of a domain model.
-Applying the bounded context to feature modules enables us to structure modules in a domain driven context.
+Applying the bounded context to feature modules allows us to structure modules in a domain driven context.
 The following meta model shows the interaction between the bounded context and feature modules:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/BoundedContext.PNG)